citahub/cita/docs/en-US/system_management/node.md

       0  1  2  3  4  template
     ```

-    - append：add new node with specified IP
+    - append: add new node with specified IP
     - The script will generate a new node（No.4）automatically and insert the new node's ip and port configuration into `test-chain/*/network.toml`

-3. Start new nodes：
+3. Start new nodes:

     Just start the new node in normal process.
 It can connect to the network and start to synchronize the block data on the chain automatically. **Note that the new node here is only an ordinary node and does not participate in the consensus process, which means it can only synchronize data and receive Jsonrpc Request**。